fdifrison/intergalacticGuidesForCoders/Html_CSS/Manual_Html.md

 * `<p title="I'm a tooltip">` title creates a tooltip that appear when the mouse is positioned on the element

 Here can be found a complete set of the attributes https://www.w3schools.com/tags/ref_attributes.asp

+### Html entities
+Html entities are printable special characters defined by a special html code.
+A complete list can be found here https://www.freeformatter.com/html-entities.html.

 ### Text Style